siemens/ix/packages/documentation/docs/icon-library/_icon_styleguide.md

 - Do not create alternatives to existing iX icons just for the sake of your own look

-- Advise other designers within your company to not create the same icon multiple times
+- Ask other designers within your company about the existance of an icion, to prevent creation of duplicates

 - Finally: Entrust a professional designer with the task of designing an icon